timescale/docs/use-timescale/vpc.md

         - [vpc]
 ---

-# Virtual Private Cloud
+# Secure Timescale Services in a VPC

-You use VPC peering to ensure that your Timescale Services are only accessible through your AWS account.
-This improves security through the reduction of the potential attack vector surface.
+You use Virtual Private Cloud (VPC) peering to ensure that your Timescale Services are only accessible through your secured AWS infrastructure.
+This reduces the potential attack vector surface and improves security.

 <Highlight type="cloud" header="Sign up for Timescale" button="Try for free">
 You are not charged for VPCs during your Timescale trial.
 </Highlight>

-For maximum security, Timescale VPC Peering uses AWS Private Link and offers a similar level of protection.
+For maximum security, Timescale VPC peering uses AWS Private Link, and offers a similar level of protection.

 <img class="main-content__illustration"